keaising/im-select.nvim/README.md

 - macOS
 - Windows and WSL
-- Fcitx5, ibus on Linux
+- Linux
+  - Fcitx5
-- Fcitx on Linux(only switch between inactive and active)
+  - Fcitx(only switch between inactive and active)
+  - IBus

 Other frameworks on Linux's support is welcome!